fumes/fumes.11ty/src/articles/thailand-election-posters.md

 After six years of often bloody political protests, Thai citizens are going to vote this weekend.

-{% include partials/image.html, name: "-1642" %}

-Some Thailand election posters are as big as this unfinished skyscraper.
+{% include partials/image.html, name: "-1642" caption: "Some Thailand election posters are as big as this unfinished 20 storey hotel." %}

 Fumes is offering a glimpse of the styles and subjects used in campaigns during this general election.
 Fumes attempts to translate the various campaign slogans that reveal candidates' platforms and agendas.